Aim and Philosophical Orientation

 - Content, velocity, level, and demands are fully adapted to the needs and abilities of the student.

 While in the past studies were measured in hours per week per semester, the new ‘European Credit Transfer System’ (ECTS) allows an adequate calculation of the work in tutorials, because it is measured in estimated working hours of the student.
 One ECTS point corresponds to 30 working hours of a normal student.
-For an essay of 3.000 words one or two ECTS points are being awarded.
+For an essay of 3.000 words, designed to be completed within 14 days, three ECTS points are being awarded.